agalitsyn/activity/README.md

 - Each agent is connected to server
 - Server accepts agents connections and updates list, on disconnect it removes agent from list.
 Also server keeps all browser connections the same way.
 - Updated state from agents goes to hub and sends to all browsers using broadcast message
+- Browser updates data from websocket using htmx and websocket extension

 How we count how many hours app was in use?
 - We share message struct in [protocol](./internal/model/protocol.go) file and unpack it on server